theoffricial/blog/apps/unicop/docs/testing/unit/theory/easy-to-test-scenarios/intro.md

   author: Ofri Peretz
 ---

-# Unit Tests - Theory - Low-Effort/High-Value Cases 🤩
+# Easy to Test - Low Effort/High Value

-Common cases for unit tests that takes low effort to implement and has high value, that will raise you and your team **[confidence](../pros.md#confidence)**.
+List of unit test scenarios, which you can implement effortlessly, And will dramatically increase **[confidence](../pros.md#confidence)** in your code.

 import DocCardList from '@theme/DocCardList';
 import { useCurrentSidebarCategory } from '@docusaurus/theme-common';